nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 If a new peer successfully connects, establishes security, and bonds, the current application local identity switches to using the Bluetooth local identity that was used during the erase advertising.
 The new peer is associated with the currently used application local identity.

-After a timeout or on user request, the erase advertising is stopped.
+After a time-out or on user request, the erase advertising is stopped.
 The application local identity still uses the Bluetooth local identity that was associated with it before the erase advertising.

 Configuration
 *************

-The module requires the basic Bluetooth configuration, as described in the Bluetooth guide.
+The module requires the basic Bluetooth configuration, as described in :ref:`nrf_desktop_bluetooth_guide`.
 The module is enabled for every nRF Desktop device.

 You can control the connected peers using the following methods: